bgplab/bgplab/basic/5-redistribute/index.md

  C        192.168.121.0/24 is directly connected, Management0
 ```

+**Next:**

+* You might encounter service providers that will give you the same BGP AS number for all sites.
+You can practice that scenario in the [Reuse a BGP AS Number Across Multiple Sites](../session/1-allowas_in.md) exercise.

 ## Reference Information {#alt}

 The following information might help you if you're not using _netlab_ to build the lab: